sgost/fidisys-website/src/data/home/works.md

 ---
 title: Our Works
 works:
+  - id: 5
+    description: " Health App for General Public, developed with the sole intention of enabling new age technologies to bring in significant value to registered medical practitioners in their day-to-day practice"
+    title: SpotCare
+    type: casestudy
+    link: /works/fidisys-invoice
+    image: ../assets/spotcare.jpg
   - id: 1
     title: The Invoice
     description: Fidisys Invoice mobile app helps freelancers, small business owners